AI-Press: A Multi-Agent News Generating and Feedback Simulation System Powered by Large Language Models: Introduction

-Powerful Large Language Models (LLMs) like ChatGPT~\cite{openai2024gpt4technicalreport} are emerging as potential game changers in the press industry~\cite{van2024revisiting}.
-Journalists hold diverse attitudes and technological acceptance of LLMs~\cite{Gómez-Calderón_Ceballos_2024}.
 Some of them are concerned that LLMs pose a potential threat to their profession~\cite{WOS:000214782200007}.
 They strongly defend their authoritative role in information dissemination and emphasize the necessity of their active participation when LLMs are integrated into news production~\cite{milosavljevic2019human}.

 As it is generally acknowledged that LLMs offer advantages in enhancing the objectivity, timeliness, and efficiency of content production~\cite{simon2024artificial}, more and more editorial offices, including news studios and journal publishers, are utilizing LLMs to boost efficiency and effectiveness during their working pipeline~\cite{WOS:001175068600008} by issuing application guidelines or recommendations for the use of LLMs~\cite{WOS:001037224100005,WOS:001039931900002,WOS:001141531600003}.